 Over the course of time, I pierced everyone from his father Sy (ear lobe) to his ex-wife (formerly known as Lisa Bonet, now going by Lilakoi Moon), chef, sound engineer, bus driver, personal assistant, and every single member of his band when I was his "tour piercer."
 He also flew me out to California pierce his daughter Zoe's ears at her birthday party--though she wasn't quite ready at the time.
 Everyone at the party had known of the plan and given her earrings.
 Lenny even volunteered to get an ear piercing to show her how quick and easy it was.
 I pierced the tragus of her mother (who is also a truly lovely person) and several other friends as well.
 It was not to be at that time, but Zoe currently wears a number of visible piercings (including her ear cartilage and septum), and some tattoos.
 She is just darling.

 I believe the year I did Lenny's pubic piercing was 1996, and in some photos where he's showing it, he still has dreadlocks.
 So it has definitely been in there since the mid-1990s--quite some time.

-Here's David Yi's Mashable.com piece interviewing me about Lenny's pubic piercing in Mashable.
+Here's David Yi's Mashable.com piece interviewing me about Lenny's pubic piercing.
 Mr. Yi did take some artistic license and paraphrase many of my quotes (I've never been known to utter the words "belly" and "ring" together!) but it is an amusing article.
 I did say I was glad to see that the piercing still looks happy, healthy, and very sturdy 20 years later--especially since pubic piercings are rumored to be prone to migration andrejection.

 He spoke about the piercing in a 2004 interview with Contact Music: